egressif.

 06

-Bulk operations everywhere
+Bulk operations where they matter

 07